-The brand apologised for hurting the sentiments of its customers, but the damage had been done.
+The brand apologized for hurting the sentiments of its customers, but the damage was done.

 In addition to the loss of revenue, the lack of an apostrophe was a major branding embarrassment that could have easily been avoided with more careful copy editing.

 8. Plagiarism – Apple’s stolen slogan

 Apple faced a tricky situation when it received a cease-and-desist letter from New York City street artist James De La Vega during the iPhone 5’s marketing campaign.
 The company had used the phrase ‘You’re more powerful than you think’, which was coined and used by De La Vega as part of his ‘Become Your Dreams’ series for nearly a decade.